-2.8.3.1.2 It shall be demonstrated and documented that the combination of the provisions of automatic self-supervision and periodic testing during operations (cf. common positions 2.2.3.7 and 2.2.3.10) cover all postulated faults.

-2.8.3.1.3 The operator interface shall include the means to allow the operator to easily obtain confirmation that the computer system is alive and that the information produced on displays and screens is properly refreshed and updated (cf. also common position 2.1.3.4).
+- 2.8.3.1.2 It shall be demonstrated and documented that the combination of the provisions of automatic self-supervision and periodic testing during operations (cf. common positions 2.2.3.7 and 2.2.3.10) cover all postulated faults. - 2.8.3.1.3 The operator interface shall include the means to allow the operator to easily obtain confirmation that the computer system is alive and that the information produced on displays and screens is properly refreshed and updated (cf. also common position 2.1.3.4). - 2.8.3.1.4 On termination of the testing operations, the safety system shall be restored to its original status.